Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

-Really 700 Years Old: The battle against the frost giants took place in AD 984, and Odin led the charge.
+Really 700 Years Old: The battle against the Frost Giants took place in AD 984, and Odin led the charge.
 Fandral implies that Thor used to throw around lightning and thunder and got worshiped as a god.
-The Dark World confirms that the average Asgardian lifespan is 5,000 years.
-This probably includes Frost Giants as well, considering that King Laufey looks exactly the same as he does 1,029 year after the battle of Frost Giants, and Loki appears to age at the same rate as Asgardians.
+The Dark World confirms that the average Asgardian lifespan is 5000 years.
+This probably includes Frost Giants as well, considering that King Laufey looks exactly the same as he does 1,029 years after the battle of Frost Giants, and Loki appears to age at the same rate as Asgardians.

 Screw Your Ultimatum!: In The Avengers, this appears twice.
 Both times, an Asgardian is asked to lay down his arms, and both times, the Asgardian flips out and attacks.

 They freely mix magic and science.
 According to Thor's explanation to Jane, they think they're the same thing.

 Jane: Like an Einstein-Rosen bridge?
 Thor: More like a rainbow bridge.
 Jane: God, I hope you're not crazy.

 In The Dark World, Ein, tending to Jane, utilizes a "Soul Forge" to help heal her.
 She recognizes the device by referring to it in Technobabble terms as a quantum field generator.